jfmartinz/jfmartinz/README.md

 Hello! 👋🏻

 - studies computer science at [University of Nueva Caceres](https://unc.edu.ph/).
-- my interest lies into front-end but does full stack as well.
+- my interest lies in front-end but does full stack as well.
 - loves open-source.
-Participate on GSSOC, SWOC, and Hacktoberfest.
+Participate in GSSOC, SWOC, and Hacktoberfest.
 - occasionally write blogs.